JKorf/HTX.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 5.2.4 - 18 Apr 2024
+    * Updated CryptoExchange.Net to 7.3.1, see https://github.com/JKorf/CryptoExchange.Net?tab=readme-ov-file#release-notes for release notes
+    * Until new rate limit configuration and handling has been implemented client side rate limiting has been disabled

 * Version 5.2.3 - 12 Apr 2024
     * Fix for futures broker id reference